tonytw1/rsstotwitter/README.md

 docker-compose -f docker/docker-compose.yml up
 ```

-Inspect the application.properties file.
+Inspect the `application.properties` file.

-Set the Mongo connection details and your Twitter client credentials.
+Set the Mongo connection details and your Mastodon and Twitter client credentials.

 In the Twitter developer tools, set http://localhost:8080/oauth/callback as an allowed oauth callback url.